Questions you’re asking: How can I be a better investor?

 A mother and her adult daughter sit at a desk looking at a computer screen together.

-Investment planning matters to every investor — and understanding these five core investing concepts can help you become a more confident investor.
+Investment planning matters to every investor — and understanding these four core investing concepts can help you become a more confident investor.

 Investment planning is an important part of meeting your long-term financial goals.
 Douglas Beath, Wealth Investment Solutions Analyst with Wells Fargo Investment Institute, says whether you’re new to investing or want to be more hands-on with your investment planning, there are four important investing concepts every investor should know: investment risk, cash on hand, time horizon, and rebalancing.
 These concepts can help you make informed decisions about your financial goals and maintain an investment plan that adapts to market changes.